typst-community/prequery/docs/book/preprocessors/shell.typ

 = Command input and output

-Currently, all input and output with the executed commands happens through stdin and stdout, in the form of JSON value.
+Currently, all input and output with the executed commands happens through stdin and stdout, either in the form of a single JSON value, or as plain text.
-That means that, if your document for contains these metadata elements:
+For example, if your document contains these metadata elements:

 ```typ
 #metadata((path: "file1.json", data: "any value"))<shell>